mochoabuilds/-cognition-/README.md

 ** WORKING PAPER **

-## GET THE TRAIN OUT THE STATION!
+## "GET THE TRAIN OUT THE STATION"
 * There’s a need for more fluid checkout experiences right now as a result of Covid-19.
 We see the mass adoption of smartphones as many are now in arms reach of a mini-cash register.
-Our products enable neighborhood markets to perform autonomous checkout using smartphones.
-Our product gives staff more free time for purposes such as:  1) being a “port of entry" for newcomers  2) being the public characters that “keep an eye” on the neighborhood  3) daily operations 4) bringing youth and adults together in a relaxed environment.
+Our computer vision products enable neighborhood markets to perform autonomous checkout using smartphones.
+* Our system gives neighborhood market staff more free time for purposes such as:  1) chatting with customers for no specific purpose 2) being a “port of entry" for newcomers  3) being the public characters that “keep an eye” on the neighborhood  4) daily operations

 ![LombardyMarket, Richmond VA](https://user-images.githubusercontent.com/40745550/83225135-b6815a00-a144-11ea-9fb2-12da5ce78c1d.jpg)

-* This paper below shows how our autonomous checkout system implicitly incentivizes the “do for one another” human associations that are key to healthy neighborhoods and their tax coffers.
+* This paper explains how our autonomous checkout system implicitly incentivizes the positive human associations key to healthy neighborhoods.

 INTRODUCTION
 * Hi there!
-Our paper is formatted to show how we train a computer vision system to understand “whose hands are doing what, with what object” in neighborhood market scenarios.
+Our paper is formatted to show how we train a computer vision system to understand “whose hands are doing what, with what object” in neighborhood market.
 We use a mixed methods approach consisting of: ethnographic study, quick look perceptions and a computer vision model to train a computer vision model to understand neighborhood market scenarios.
-We then integrate this model into more abstract tools (i.e.  a mixture density network trained on this neighborhood market data) to build a low-cost computer vision model with specific societal applications.
+We then integrate this model into more abstract tools (i.e.  a mixture density network trained on neighborhood market data) to build a computer vision system with societal applications.

-RELATED WORK & BIBLIOGRAPHY
+RELATED WORK
-* The Great Good Place by Roy Oldenburg (1989)

-* Writing Ethnographic Field Notes, 2nd Edition by Emerson, Fretz and Shaw (2011)

-@InProceedings{Li_2019_CVPR, author = {Li, Chen and Lee, Gim Hee}, title = {Generating Multiple Hypotheses for 3D Human Pose Estimation With Mixture Density Network}, booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, month = {June}, year = {2019} }
-Ye Q., Kim TK.
-(2018) Occlusion-Aware Hand Pose Estimation Using Hierarchical Mixture Density Network.
-In: Ferrari V., Hebert M., Sminchisescu C., Weiss Y. (eds) Computer Vision – ECCV 2018.
-ECCV 2018.
-Lecture Notes in Computer Science, vol 11214.
-Springer, Cham

-@inproceedings{zhou2020monocular, title={Monocular Real-time Hand Shape and Motion Capture using Multi-modal Data}, author={Zhou, Yuxiao and Habermann, Marc and Xu, Weipeng and Habibie, Ikhsanul and Theobalt, Christian and Xu, Feng}, booktitle={Proceedings of the IEEE International Conference on Computer Vision}, pages={0--0}, year={2020} }
+*df

 ## OUR MIXED METHODS APPROACH
 ETHNOGRAPHY
 * Prep:  What is ethnographic research?
 It is firsthand participation in unfamiliar social circles to pull a sense of what’s relevant in that world.
 For the purpose of this research we frequent neighborhood markets on Chicago’s Far Northside.
 * Field Notes: